czarinadamienne/MAGNET/README.md

 - **AHA moments** <br/>
 The use of the __syncthreads() function was implemented to allow for all threads in a block to finish updating the shared memory before merging with the global memory.
 The additional use of atomicAdd() to prevent two or more threads from updating the same memory location, preventing incorrect results.

-- **When is it faster/better to use shared memory?** <br/>
-It is better to use shared memory when we have to repeatedly access and modify the same data.
-It is also better to use this when manupulating large datasets.
-Moreover, it is also faster because it accesses and modifies local data or the data that is already inside the GPU chip, compared to C, wherein it has to call or pass the histogram bins outside of the function.